zonemaster/zonemaster/docs/specifications/Syntax-TP/syntax07.md

 ### Ordered description of steps to be taken to execute the test case

 1. Retrieve the SOA record from the zone being tested.
-2. Get the RNAME from the SOA record.
+2. Get the MNAME from the SOA record.
 3. Each label of the hostname of the test object is used as the input for the validation.
 4. If any label in the hostname does not contain a-z or 0-9 this test case